myint/rst2beamer/docs/MANUAL.rst

    .. code-block::

        def myfunc (arg1, arg2='foo'):
            global baz
            bar = unicode (quux)
            return 25

-However, if the Pygments syntax coloring library is installed, and the commandline argument ``--codeblocks-use-pygments`` is used, keywords and syntax will be highlighted in a language appropriate manner.
+However, if the Pygments syntax coloring library is installed, keywords and syntax will be highlighted in a language appropriate manner.

 The language is specified by a optional argument to ``code-block``::